Assam, Nagaland colleges take matter into own hands: make sanitiser, distribute among public

 The Northeastern states have not reported a COVID-19 positive case so far.
 However, the vigil is up across the region – borders are sealed, and states like Nagaland, Arunahcal Pradesh and Sikkim, have even suspended domestic tourist entry.

-However, both colleges — in Nagaland and in Assam — find that the raw materials, especially alcohol, is proving to be very hard to source.
+However, some colleges find that the raw materials, especially alcohol, is proving to be very hard to source.
 “We bought whatever we could from the pharmacy but for mass production, you need larger quantities,” said Gogoi.
 Added a student from Kohima Science College,Yinjun Naam, “Making it is not a big deal.
 As chemistry students, we all know how to.
 But the raw materials are the problem,” he said.

 In Jorhat’s Assam Agricultural University, Dr S Baishya of the Biochemistry Department, agreed.
 “In our labs, we frequently disinfect surfaces with alcohol.
 However, to produce as per demands, we will need raw materials as well as manpower,” he said.
 On Tuesday, Ashok Bhattacharyya, Vice Chancellor-in charge, got in touch with the department.
 “I heard that many students on the campus could not find sanitisers — even big cities were running out of stock.
 That is why we decided to take this step,” he said.
 The university is bottling sanitisers and selling them at Rs 90 in the campus’s technology and information centre counter.
 The Jorhat district administration has reached out to them too.